xenondevs/Docs/docs/nova/addon/asset-packs/creating-items.md

 There are of course different item types, depending on the properties you need for your material.
 For example, damageable, translucent, consumable, etc. To use these item types we use the ``item_type`` property.
-So let's make an edible ruby:
+These types will let Nova automatically assign the correct vanilla material.
+So let's make an edible ruby material:

 ```json
 {